-There are, however, important caveats to the assumption that Kazakhstan is a secure country in a region that has experienced recurrent instability in recent years.
+There are, however, important caveats to the assumption that Kazakhstan is a secure country in an unstable region.
 Threats to Kazakhstan's stability are not limited to events in neighbouring countries; rather, they include a domestic homicide rate that exceeds global and Central Asia averages and a recent increase in the use of firearms in violent crime.
+After several years of decline, the general crime rate began increasing in 2010 and kept growing in 2011.
 Perceptions of insecurity appear to be higher in urban areas, fuelling civilian demand for firearms as a means of self-defence in cities and among young men.
-Additional causes for concern relate to apparent increases in the illicit manufacture of small arms and reports of the use of firearms by prisoners and teenagers.
+Additional negative trends include apparent increases in the illicit manufacture of small arms, and reports of the use of firearms by prisoners and teenagers.
 The recent surge in terrorist violence on Kazakh territory, combined with prominent cases of ethnic and political violence over the past five years, is especially worrying.
 While it would be alarmist to speak of an approaching storm, Kazakh skies are not entirely clear.